 We stood huddled together, while our senior colleague handed out cups.
 So far, so good.

-The process began.
+So, the process began.
 When the kettle was boiled our cups were filled with clear boiling water.
 At this point, we glanced at each other, with slightly raised eyebrows.

 Finally, the jar of coffee appeared.
 We all relaxed slightly, the tenseness falling from our shoulders.
 The jar was passed along, each of us taking a generous spoonful.

 As we stirred the brown granules into the milky water, we couldn’t help but smile at the familiar drink materializing in front of our eyes.

 A couple of us took tentative sips and proclaimed that it tasted fine.
 Once again, our senior colleague seemed completely unaware of our reactions.

 We left the kitchen area then, clutching our steaming beverages and the meeting progressed in its usual unremarkable fashion.